Montreal-Quakers/website/_pages/intro.md

   * No national organization makes decisions for Montreal Quakers

 #### <i class="fas fa-road fa-lg fa-fw fa-2x color-1-dark-text down_a_bit"></i> Open-ended quest: Quakers don't tell people [what to believe](/testimonies.html)
-  * Of Christian roots, today the Quaker tree has many branches, from Christian to non-theist
+  * Of Christian roots, the Quaker tree has many branches today, from Christian to non-theist
   * We love Quaker authors but have no holy book, no articles of faith or creed
   * We seek loving, meaningful lives using any means that speak to us